adityarana14/VoiceRecognitionToFetchSQLQueries/README.md

 )
 ```

-In this case, the `Status` column contains an integer value that represents the status of the attachment.
-In order to make the query generation process more accurate, you need to tell the library that the `Status` column is an enumeration.
-You can do this by adding some comments in the [SystemMessage.txt](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/SystemMessage.txt) file, using a natural language:

 ```
 - If the 'Status' column of table 'dbo.Attachments' is equals to 0, it means that the attachment has not been processed yet.
 - If the 'Status' column of table 'dbo.Attachments' is equals to 1, it means that the attachment has been processed and approved.